biojava/biojava.github.io/wiki/BioJava3_logging.md

         avoided and toString() is not called if the logging statement is filtered.
-        -   Meaning if logging level is set to INFO, then all strings in any debug statements will not be concatenated/toString()’d
+        -   Meaning if logging level is set to INFO, then all strings in any DEBUG statements will not be concatenated/toString()’d
         -   Also, calls to `isDebugEnabled()` or DEBUG constant is not necessary and redundant
     -   Enhances readability/conciseness